Game Boy Printer: Games with Game Boy Printer support

 The Game Boy Printer was primarily intended to act as a companion to the Game Boy Camera, allowing players to print their photographs.
 However, multiple other games released between 1998 and 2001 featured support for the Game Boy Printer, allowing players to print their high scores or special unlockable images.
-One of the printer's most notable uses was in the Pokémon series, which allowed players to print out any Pokémon's Pokédex entry.
+The first game to be designed with printer compatibility was Pokémon Yellow, which allowed players to print out any Pokémon's Pokédex entry; this feature would be carried forward to later Pokémon series entries on the system.

 The following is a list of 110 games that support the Game Boy Printer, only 35 of which were released outside of Japan.

-Some games intended to feature Game Boy Printer support, such as Pokemon Picross and Hello Kitty Pocket Camera, were never released.
-During development of Pokémon Snap (1999), Satoru Iwata experimented with transferring photos to the Game Boy Camera using the Transfer Pak so that they could be printed using the Game Boy Printer; however, the development team found the printer's output quality to be insufficient, and the feature was abandoned in favor of printing stickers through specialized stations at specific retailers.
+Some games intended to feature Game Boy Printer support, such as Pokémon Picross and Hello Kitty Pocket Camera, were never released.
+During development of Pokémon Snap (1999), Satoru Iwata experimented with transferring photos to the Game Boy Camera using the Transfer Pak so that they could be printed using the Game Boy Printer; however, the development team found the resulting image quality to be insufficient, and the feature was abandoned in favor of printing stickers through print stations at specific retailers.

 Legacy

 Due to the discontinuation of its proprietary printer paper and the impermanence of thermal printing, the Game Boy Printer does not see significant use in the modern day.
 As a result, hobbyists have developed alternate homebrew methods to transfer printer images from the Game Boy to more modern devices.

-The instax mini Link, a printer released by Fujifilm in 2021 which allows images to be printed from a Nintendo Switch, has drawn comparisons to the Game Boy Printer by the gaming press.
+Some homebrew games developed since the system's discontinuation have featured Game Boy Printer support.
+The instax mini Link, a printer released by Fujifilm in 2021 which allows images to be printed from a Nintendo Switch, has also drawn comparisons to the Game Boy Printer by the gaming press.